-The files that are sent to BaseSpace are the InterOp folder, RunInfo.xml file, and RunParameters.xml file.
+The files that are sent to BaseSpace Sequence Hub are the InterOp folder, RunInfo.xml file, and RunParameters.xml file.

-Image analysis occurs in real time, phasing estimates and base calling begin occur after cycle 12, and base call quality scoring occurs after cycle 25.
+Image analysis occurs in real time, phasing estimates and base calling start after cycle 12, and base calling and quality scoring starts after cycle 25.

 The BaseSpace Broker is designed to upload data to BaseSpace as soon as the data are generated on the HiSeq local drive.
 It will use as much bandwidth as is necessary to keep up with the data being produced.
 Under typical HiSeq run conditions, the upload of run data for storage and analysis will average less than 10Mbit/sec.